SixArm/usv/README.md

 USV is simple and fast, without extras.

-USVX adds extensions for whitespace trim and final newline.

-USV and USVX are helping us with data format projects, and we hope USV and USVX may be able to help you too.
+USV is helping us with data format projects.
+We hope USV may help you too.

 We welcome constructive feeback about USV and USVX, as well as git issues, pull requests, and standardization help.